-Join Eric Chappell for an in-depth discussion in this video Working with targets, part of Basic Roadway Design with Civil 3D.
+Join Eric Chappell for an in-depth discussion in this video Working with targets, part of Civil 3D: Basic Roadway Design.

 Corridors have the amazing ability to interact with other parts of your drawing.
 This allows them to change their shape to meet your design needs without having to do a lot of extra work.
 This is made possible through something called a target.
 In this video, you'll learn what targets are and how to apply them to your corridors.
 In this video, we'll look at two examples of targeting, starting with daylighting.
 If we look at the sub-assembly on the left and right ends of this assembly, we see that these have to do with targeting.